takezoe/restbreaker/README.md

 REST Breaker
 ====

-REST Breaker is an asynchronous HTTP client for REST API for Scala with the circuit breaker.
+REST Breaker is an asynchronous HTTP client with the circuit breaker for Scala.

 Basic usage
 ----